Mountain Apollo Facts

 Mountain Apollo Physical Description

 Males of the species attain an average wingspan measuring approximately 2.4 – 3.4 in (6.2 – 8.6 cm).
 Their female counterparts, however, reach sizes ranging from roughly 2.6 – 3.7 in (6.5 – 9.5 cm).
-Exceptional specimens do occur, of course, regardless of their gender.
+Exceptional specimens nevertheless do sometimes occur, of course, regardless of their gender.

 - Kingdom: Animalia